tanaypratap/tanaypratap.com/content/talk/empathy-driven-development/index.md

 Yes, it is.
 But it's not too much, it's not much once you get the hang of it.
 So, I would suggest that you attend the talk and we start small, we can see how extremely small steps taken by you can lead to a better accessibility score.
 Web has evolved and it's our duty as the frontrunners to make it accessible for everyone: develop with empathy!

 This event is free of cost.
-However, it needs prior reservation.
+However, it needs some prior reservation.
 [RSVP at the ReactJS Meetup #44]('https://www.meetup.com/ReactJS-Bangalore/events/258461139/')